edhendoschem/UoL_Photonics/Tutorials/Python/TCP-IP and Bluetooth communication/readme.md

 ```python
 print(received_data)
 ```
-as this will continuosly print what we receive in a new line until the computer runs out of memory.
-Another way to solve this issue would be to use the optional argument for the 'print' function 'end = "\r"' which will continuously overwrite that line, therefore preventing an endless increase of memory usage.
-Our final server file looks like this:
+as this will continuously print what we receive in a new line until the computer runs out of memory.
+Another way to solve this issue would be to use the optional argument for the 'print' function 'end = "\r"' which will overwrite the same line, therefore preventing an endless increase of memory usage.
+Our final server file looks like
+this:
 ```python
 #Improved Server side script
 import socket #loads the socket library